 Automation a necessity in Agile

 Test Automation is not a choice in agile.
 It is a necessity.
 We have to automate the testing, and do it right the first time.
 However test automation in agile is a double edge sword.
 Wield it right and it can help you win..Do it wrong and it’s gonna hurt u bad.
 Based on my experience of working with many complex agile automation projects over last few years, i am jotting down a few points to be careful about when implementing test automation in agile projects

 - Our test automation code is not tightly coupled to the UI, as it changing, the object’s definition can and will change with sprints

 - The authoring of test scripts shouldn’t be depended on the availability of the UI.
 Rather we should be able to build our automated test case even before the functionality is available (Yep..it is possible)

 - Collaboration is the Key in Agile projects.
 We need information and we need it fast to adapt to the changing requirement, to fix the failure in time to ship the product.
 So integration of the test automation is required with ALM

 - The test automation should be available to the development team as well to check their builds for errors as they get built daily by using the platform of continuous integrations.

 - The requirements have to created in a manner that every team member understand them clearly and these user stories can be mapped to a single test automation scenario.
 So an approach to capture requirements that allow all stakeholders to speak the same language definitely helps (yeah..I am talking about something like BDD approach to capture requirements)

 So to summarize Testing in agile requires the following

-The question in here is, how do we achieve all this and what all tools are available to make this possible?
+The question here is, how do we achieve all this, and what tools are available to make this possible?
 Read on to the next in the series to find out about the solution.